 Volunteers will be in touch when they have collected and delivered the product and again, when they are home safe.
 You will need to log all of these runs on our system, to record the data.

 As a daytime controller, your shift is from 6am-6pm.
 Usually the daytime controller only needs to co-ordinate and log the milk-runs, which are all pre arranged.
 This means it is a great shift if you work from home at a computer anyway.

-On weekends and Bank Holiday’s, we provide a full service to the NHS, so the day control shift may be slightly busier.
+On Bank Holiday’s, we provide a full service to the NHS, so the day control shift may be slightly busier.

 “Being a SERV Controller makes me feel like I’m making a real contribution, one with a value that can’t be measured financially.
 I’m nearly never thanked for a delivery and rarely do I know what or who it is for.
 It is left to my imagination and I imagine I’m doing a pretty amazing thing, for people that are grateful for our help.”